OCA/partner-contact/partner_sector/README.rst

 Partner Sector
 ==============

-This module adds the concept of economic sector for partners.
+This module adds secondary industries for partners.

 Configuration
 =============

-To manage sectors, you need to:
+To manage industries, you need to:

-* Go to *Contacts > Configuration > Contacts > Sectors*.
+* Go to *Contacts > Configuration > Sectors of Activity*.

-By default only companies have sectors.
-To activate sectors in individuals also, you need to activate the following setting:
+By default only companies have industries.
+To activate industries in individuals also, you need to activate the following setting:

-* Go to *Settings > General Settings > Partner Sectors > Sector in contacts > Use sector for individuals*
+* Go to *Settings > General Settings > Partner Industries > Industry in contacts > Use industry for individuals*

 Usage